Corporal Punishment in K-12 Schools – Top 3 Pros and Cons

 Corporal punishment can inflict long-lasting physical and mental harm on students.

-A Dec.
-2016 study found that children who were physically punished were more likely to have problems with aggression and attention.
+Children who have been physically punished are more likely to have problems with aggression and attention.
 [15] [17] [18]

 Studies have shown that frequent use of corporal punishment leads to a higher risk for anxiety, depression, substance abuse, stress, and other mental health concerns.
 [17] [18] Children who experience corporal punishment are more likely to relate forms of violence with power, and are, therefore, more likely to be a bully or abuse a partner.
 [17] [18]